Calendargate: History

 In 2023, conservatives, angered that AB InBev had hired trans woman influencer Dylan Mulvaney as a brand ambassador for Bud Light, launched a boycott.
 In April 2023, Seth Weathers, under the name Conservative Dad, launched Ultra Right Beer, brewed in Gwinnett County, Georgia, as an alternative.
 Within two weeks, he reported over $1 million from sales of 20,000 six-packs.

 In early December 2023, Ultra Right offered as merchandise on its website "Conservative Dad's Real Women of America 2024 Calendar".
 It featured pictures of women known as conservative commentators, influencers, and activists in pin-up poses, many of whom were wearing minimal attire.
-(Note: Loesch is wearing a T-shirt, jeans and lifting an assault rifle in each arm) One of the images featured conservative comedian Ashley St. Clair wearing a black bra and pearl necklace while sitting in a bubble bath, an apparent reference to one of Mulvaney's Bud Light videos.
+(Note: Loesch is wearing a T-shirt, jeans and lifting an assault rifle in each arm) One of the images featured conservative commentator Ashley St. Clair wearing a black bra and pearl necklace while sitting in a bubble bath, an apparent reference to one of Mulvaney's Bud Light videos.
 Ultra Right said that 10% of the calendar's sales would go to the Riley Gaines Center to "protect women's sports from extreme leftist ideology seeking to destroy real women".

 In 2025, Ultra Right Beer released a second calendar titled "Conservative Dad's™ MAGA Babes: Make America Hot & Healthy Again."